droplet92/remark-embed/README.md

 import remarkParse from "remark-parse";
 import remarkRehype from "remark-rehype";
 import rehypeStringify from "rehype-stringify";
-import youtubeEmbed from "remark-youtube-embed";
+import remarkEmbed from "remark-embed";

 unified()
   .use(remarkParse)
-  .use(youtubeEmbed)
+  .use(remarkEmbed)
   .use(remarkRehype)
   .use(rehypeStringify)
   .process(markdown);